markand/irccd/doc/html/dev/socket-protocol.md

+---
-# Irccd socket API
+title: Irccd socket API
+guide: true
+---

 This guide will help you controlling irccd via sockets.

-Currently, irccd supports internet and unix sockets, you need at least one listener defined in your **irccd.conf**.
+Currently, irccd supports internet and unix sockets, you need at least one transport defined in your **irccd.conf**.

-## Syntax
+# Syntax

 Irccd use JSON as protocol for sending and receiving data.
 A message must ends with `\r\n\r\n` to be complete, thus it's possible to write JSON messages in multiple lines.

 For example, this buffer will be parsed as two different messages.